google/web-starter-kit/README.md

 [Web Starter Kit](https://developers.google.com/web/starter-kit) is an opinionated boilerplate for web development.
 Tools for building a great experience [across many devices](https://google.github.io/web-starter-kit/hello-world/) and [performance oriented](#web-performance).
 Helping you to stay productive following the best practices outlined in Google's [Web Fundamentals](https://developers.google.com/web/fundamentals).
 A solid starting point for both professionals and newcomers to the industry.

+### Features

+> Multi-device responsive boilerplate

+A responsive boilerplate optimized for the multi-screen web with a high [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) performance score.
+Powered by [Material Design Lite](http://getmdl.io).

+> Sass support

+Compile [Sass](http://sass-lang.com/) into CSS with ease, bringing support for variables, mixins and more.

+> Performance optimization with a build process powered by Gulp

+Minify and concatenate JavaScript, CSS, HTML and images to help keep your pages lean.

+> Built in HTTP Server

+A built-in server for previewing your site means you can test pages without messing with other tools.

+> Live Browser Reloading

+Reload the browser in real-time anytime an edit is made without the need for an extension.

+> Cross-device Synchronization

+Synchronize clicks, scrolls, forms and live-reload across multiple devices as you edit your project.
+Powered by [BrowserSync](http://browsersync.io).

+> PageSpeed Insights reporting

+Web performance metrics showing how well your site performs on mobile and desktop.

+> ES2015 Support

+Optional ES2015 support using [Babel](https://babeljs.io/).
+To enable ES2015 support remove the line `"only": "gulpfile.babel.js",` in the [.babelrc](.babelrc) file.
+ES2015 source code will be automatically transpiled to ES5 for wide browser support.

 ## Quickstart

 [Download](https://github.com/google/web-starter-kit/releases/latest) the kit or clone this repository and build on what is included in the `app` directory.